 - The acquiring bank deposits the fund into the merchant account

 You might be wondering where payment gateway and processor come into the picture.
 Most importantly, what is the difference?
-For you to understand how one differs from another, it is wise to know how both of these works.
+Before we get into payment gateway vs payment processor, it is wise to know how both of these works.